2006 Belarusian presidential election: Alexander Lukashenko

-Alexander Lukashenko, the incumbent, based his campaign on highlighting the economic growth achieved during his tenure and the sense of social protection people experienced under his leadership.
-He pledged to reduce bureaucracy and foster entrepreneurship.

-Regarding foreign policy, Lukashenko declared that establishing the Union State was a strategic objective, yet he remained open to political dialogue with all nations.
-He emphasized his commitment to Belarus's independence and sovereignty, explicitly stating he was not supported by the Kremlin.
+Alexander Lukashenko, based his campaign on the economic growth during his tenure.
+He promised to reduce bureaucracy and support private business.
+Regarding foreign policy, he said that the development of the Union State was a strategic goal and stated he remained open to political dialogue with other countries.
+Lukashenko claimed he was committed to Belarus's independence and sovereignty, and said he was not supported by the Kremlin.

-His campaign benefited significantly from state-owned media, securing 95% of prime-time television coverage and 90% in state-owned newspapers.
+His campaign relied on state-owned media, receiving 95% of prime-time television coverage and 90% in state-owned newspapers.

 Alaksandar Milinkievič

-Alaksandar Milinkievič, a physicist by training, became involved in politics during the late Soviet Union, serving on the Grodno City Council.
-He was a key figure in Siamion Domash's 2001 campaign and, despite being Belarusian and Orthodox, was consistently accused by state media of being Polish and Catholic.
+Alaksandar Milinkievič, a physicist by education, became involved in politics during the late Soviet Union, serving on the Grodno City Council.
+He was one of the leaders of Siamion Domash's 2001 campaign staff and, despite being Belarusian and Orthodox, was accused by state media of being Polish and Catholic.

-His platform centered on liberal economic policies and the promotion of democratic values.
-In foreign policy, he engaged with high-ranking European leaders, including meetings with then-President of the European Commission José Manuel Barroso and German Chancellor Angela Merkel.
-Concurrently, he advocated for a strategic partnership with Russia and openly rejected Belarus's accession to NATO.
+He supproted liberal economic policies and the promotion of democratic values.
+Milinkievič was a pro-European candidate; during his campaign he met with then-President of the European Commission José Manuel Barroso and German Chancellor Angela Merkel.
+He did not support Belarus's accession to NATO.

-Milinkievič did not believe he could officially win the election, stating his intention to "get people out into the street" and comparing his stance to that of the Polish Solidarity movement in 1980.
-He viewed the election as an opportunity for open campaigning, for instance, it marked the first time in five years that the opposition received any television airtime.
-He also described his mission as "God-given."
+He did not believe he could officially win the election, and said his intention to "get people out into the street" comparing his stance to that of the Polish Solidarity movement in 1980.
+Milinkievič viewed the election as an opportunity for open campaigning, for instance, it marked the first time in five years that the opposition received any television airtime.
+He also described his mission as "God-given".

 Sergei Gaidukevich

 Sergei Gaidukevich, a military veteran and leader of the Liberal Democratic Party of Belarus, won a seat in parliament in the 2000 elections and had previously run in the 2001 presidential election.

 He was the only candidate with whom Lukashenko was willing to shake hands.
 Gaidukevich did not actively campaign, and the signatures for his nomination were collected with state assistance.
-Regarding potential protests on Election Day, he stated that protests were for "losers," and he would emerge as a victor.
+Regarding potential protests on Election Day, he said that protests were for "losers", and he would emerge as a victor.

 Alyaksandr Kazulin

 Alyaksandr Kazulin, a former rector of Belarusian State University, faced criticism from Lukashenko in 2001 for students' poor voting records and was subsequently removed in 2003 on corruption charges.

-Kazulin publicly criticized Lukashenko for authoritarianism, an inefficient economic system, and widespread corruption.
-In terms of foreign policy, he stated that Russia was Belarus's strategic ally and Europe its strategic partner.
-He cultivated more allies in Russia than in the West and accused Lukashenko of exploiting Russian "brotherly feelings."
+Kazulin criticized Lukashenko for authoritarianism, an inefficient economic system, and corruption.
+He was more aligned with Russia than with the West and accused Lukashenko of exploiting Russian "brotherly feelings".

-His campaign was notably aggressive, openly attacking the high-ranking positions achieved by Lukashenko's sons.
+Kazulin attacked the high-ranking positions achieved by Lukashenko's sons.
 He called Lukashenko a "thug" and reportedly broke his portrait while in police custody.